 from: Greensleeves.
 Tänze, Lieder und Fantasien der Renaissance

-Even though great part of the surface of the Officer and Laughing Girl is painted with dark tones, in no other interior has Vermeer painter captured the striking character of the mythical Dutch light.
+Even though the great part of the surface of the Officer and Laughing Girl is painted with dark tones, in no other interior has Vermeer captured the character of the mythical Dutch light.